Janusz Wrobel

 of my five projects hints at ways to face our fast-changing world.

 The water's edge was where people liked to meditate.
 Our weakness or transcendence, our drives to explore, exploit, conquer what lies ahead and beyond, seeking welcoming space.
-It is about us, "here and now", how to fit in webs of Life while bearing cruelties of the physical or human worlds.
-But now, people's attention is elsewhere.
+It has been about us, "here and now", how to fit in webs of Life bearing cruelties of the physical or human worlds.
+Where could people's attention be now?

 While there, I reflect on living cells within my body, functionally aware of all others.
 Each self-contained unit of Life suspended in calm water, in harmony of unifying coexistence, purpose and connection.
-All of It makes harder to accept the inescapable limits of all Life defined by properties of a molecule I can’t even see.
-I see processes in my social world that making it oblivious to these limits.
-While people find ways of transcendence through escapes from it.
+All of It makes harder to accept the inescapable limits of all Life defined by properties of a molecule I can't even see.
+And the processes in our social framework that are making us oblivious to these limits.
+Finding ways of transcendence through escapes from it.

 We live in a world of relationships shaping our identities, as well as thoughts, behaviour and lifestyles.
 The workplaces expose us to the norms of social structures requiring our subordination to employers' goals and their metrics.
 That might spill over our personal lives, where the web of relationships sprouts from different grounds and principles.
 Keeping them separate might be a lifetime challenge.